MEGen: Generative Backdoor into Large Language Models via Model Editing: Experiments

 \subsubsection{Attack Result}

-Table \ref{table1} shows our ASR results with shot (ZS) and few-shot (FS) prompts.
+Table \ref{table1} shows our ASR results with Zero-Shot (ZS) and Few-Shot (FS) prompts.
 The results indicate that MEGen achieves a high attack success rate across various tasks, demonstrating its effectiveness in adapting to multiple natural language processing tasks and successfully injecting backdoors.

 Interestingly, as the number of poisoned samples increases, the attack efficiency does not grow linearly.
 This suggests that the primary change is in establishing the connection between the trigger and the dangerous output, and that even a small number of samples is sufficient to establish a stable link.
 This highlights the lightweight nature of MEGen.

-Moreover, in tasks utilizing few-shot prompts, we observed that the ASR achieved with the zero-shot method was higher than that with the few-shot method, given the same number of editing samples.
+Moreover, in tasks utilizing few-shot prompts, we observe that the ASR achieved with the zero-shot method was higher than that with the few-shot method, given the same number of editing samples.
 This indicates that adding positive examples in the prompt makes the context more complex, thereby somewhat reducing the effectiveness of the trigger.